Maintenance of wooden staircases: complete guide

 Caring for a wooden staircase is easier than you might think.
 Thanks to Rintal’s advanced treatments, only a few simple steps are needed to preserve the natural beauty of beech...

-Choosing a wooden staircase for your home means making a timeless style choice.
+Choosing a wooden staircase for your home means making a style choice that never goes out of fashion.
 Wood is an element capable of transforming a cold environment into a welcoming, refined, and harmonious space.
-Often, however, the desire to install natural material steps is accompanied by the fear that it is a difficult material to preserve, but this is not the case.
+Often, however, the desire to install treads in natural material is accompanied by the fear that it's a difficult material to preserve, but this is not the case.

-Thanks to innovation in treatments and the quality of materials used by Rintal, maintaining wooden staircases has become a simple, quick operation within everyone's reach.
-In this guide, we will explore everything you need to know to protect and enhance your investment.
+Thanks to innovation in treatments and the quality of materials used by Rintal, the maintenance of wooden staircases has become a simple, quick operation within everyone's reach.
+In this guide, we'll explore everything you need to know to protect and enhance your investment.

-Before discussing cleaning, it is essential to understand what makes a Rintal wooden staircase special.
-Unlike mass-produced industrial products, we use finger-jointed beech wood panels.
+Before talking about cleaning, it's essential to understand what makes a Rintal wooden staircase special.
+Unlike mass-produced industrial products, we use finger-joint beech wood panels.

-When you observe the steps of your Rintal staircase, you will notice that each slat has its own character: more pronounced or more delicate grains, slightly variable tones.
+When you observe the treads of your Rintal staircase, you'll notice that each strip has its character: more pronounced or more delicate grains, slightly variable tones.

-This is exactly what makes solid wood superior to laminated panels, which have significantly inferior aesthetic and performance characteristics.
+This is exactly what makes solid wood superior to laminated panels, which present markedly inferior aesthetic and performance characteristics.

 Wood reacts to sunlight.
-Exposure to direct sunlight can cause color variations over time: as the years pass, the wood "matures," taking on slightly different, warmer and deeper tones.
-It is a fascinating process that makes the staircase an integral part of the home's history.
+Exposure to direct sunlight can cause colour variations over time: as years pass, the wood "matures," taking on slightly different, warmer, and deeper tones.
+It's a fascinating process that makes the staircase an integral part of the home's history.

 This chromatic evolution should not be considered a defect, but a natural characteristic of the material that gives the staircase a unique and unrepeatable charm.

 Being a hygroscopic material, wood exchanges moisture with the environment.
-In very humid environments it tends to expand, in very dry environments to shrink.
-In winter, with the heating on, it may shrink slightly; in summer, with humidity, it tends to expand.
+In very humid environments, it tends to expand; in very dry environments, to shrink.
+In winter, with heating on, it might shrink slightly; in summer, with humidity, it tends to expand.

-These small seasonal movements are a sign that the product is "alive" and do not compromise the solidity of the structure in any way.
-These are natural movements of a living material, not defects.
+These small seasonal movements are a sign that the product is "alive" and do not compromise the structure's solidity in any way.
+They are natural movements of a living material, not defects.

-You don't need machinery or expensive professional products for routine cleaning.
-The secret is consistency combined with gentleness.
+You don't need expensive machinery or professional products for routine cleaning.
+The secret is consistency combined with delicacy.

 For normal maintenance of wooden parts, use a soft or microfiber cloth, slightly dampened with water.